 The next day, place them on a wooden board.
 With a very sharp knife, hold the tip with the palm of one hand, and with the other hand on the handle, make one sharp downward cut.

-This recipe will yield approximately 112 cookies if sliced at ¼ interval.
-Keep in mind that cutting them thicker or thinner will affect the final yield.
+This recipe will yield approximately 112 cookies if sliced at ¼-inch intervals.
+Remember that cutting them thicker or thinner will affect the final yield.

 How to store